hasura/graphql-engine/docs/graphql/manual/schema/basics.rst

 .. thumbnail:: ../../../img/graphql/manual/schema/create-table-graphql.png

-The following object type and query/mutation fields are generated for the ``article`` table we just created:
+The following object type and query/mutation fields are generated for the ``article`` table that  we just created:

 .. code-block:: graphql